platisd/indoor-navigation-system/ins-node/src/README.md

 ## Production code directory
-Place your production code, that you want to test and/or run on the vehicle here.
+Place your production code, that you want to test and/or run on the INS node here.